MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 - The protection settings are retained, and you can edit these if required, and also add other label settings such as visual markers and conditions.

 - The original template is no longer displayed under **Templates**.
-However, it remains available as published to users and services to ensure service continuity.
+However, it remains available for the Azure Rights Management service, and retains the published or archived status to ensure service continuity.

 There is no requirement to convert all your templates to labels, but when you do, the protection settings are fully integrated with the full functionality of labels rather than maintaining them separately.